douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-III.md

 Get-WindowsFeature -Name SNMP* | Add-WindowsFeature -IncludeManagementTools -Credential $user | Out-Null
 ```

-And that’s it.
-Now all I have to do is go into that folder run the installers instead of navigating to different shares on the network.
-Also it that you delete them as you’re finished so you know what you’ve done as inevitably something will pull you away from this.
-If you have other software to grab its simple as just adding another “Get-ChildItem” and pointing it to the source.
-Here is the whole thing.
+And that's it.
+Now just run all the installers from the share instead of navigating to different shares.
+Also, it helps that you delete them as they're installed, so you know what you've done as inevitably something will pull you away from this.

 ```powershell
 # Douglas Francis